 Investing in the West Bank

-The West Bank’s investment climate has improved significantly since 2007 thanks to security, economic and legal reforms, international donor support, and the easing of some Government of Israel (GOI) restrictions.
+Security, economic and legal reforms, international donor support, and the easing of some Government of Israel (GOI) restrictions, helped improve the West Bank’s investment climate since 2007.
 Many of these reforms, however, were only applicable to business concerns in the roughly 40 percent of the West Bank under the civil control of the Palestinian Authority (PA).
 Restrictions on the movement and access of goods and people between the West Bank, Gaza, and external markets imposed by the GOI continue to have a deleterious effect on the private sector and limit economic growth.

 Significant sectors highlighted by the Palestinian Investment Promotion Agency (PIPA) and in the National Export Strategy for 2014-2018 include stone and marble, tourism, agriculture (including olive oil, fresh fruits, vegetables, and herbs), food and beverage, textiles and garments, manufacturing (including furniture and pharmaceuticals), and information and communication technology (ICT).